BLXNIR/WHSTechNotes/journal.md

 Amazon use drones.
 Programers use the program to use drones.
 They get paid a lot.
 You need to know how to program.
 No because too much programming.
 # December 8, 2025
 The self driving cars might fail because it isnt human and it sometimes can have malfunctions which could lead to accidents.
+# December 15, 2025
+my plans for winter break are playing clash and rivals.